-Scientific name Common name Dispersal Method Environmental Impacts Cocos nucifera Coconut palm Large nuts which fall from trees Nuts germinate if uneaten Identified as a transformer weed in littoral (coastal) rainforests Outcompetes native species for space, light and nutrients Falling nuts and fronds cause physical damage to species below Sphagneticola trilobata Singapore daisy Spreads by cuttings from slashing and pruning Outcompetes native species for space, light and nutrients Invades lawns, irrigated areas, and around drains Sansevieria trifasciata Mother-in-law's tongue Spreads by dumping of garden waste Seeds spread by birds and other animals Forms dense infestations Outcompetes native species for space, light and nutrients Tends to form monoculture

-Scientific name Common name Dispersal Method Environmental Impacts Bryophyllum delagoense Mother of millions Spread by floodwaters Spread by animals, vehicles and garden waste Invades coastal dunes, grasslands and woodlands Outcompetes native species for space, light and nutrients Very poisonous to humans and livestock Opuntia sp.
-Prickly pear Spread by birds and animals eating the fruit Spread by animals and floods moving broken stems Outcompetes native species for space and nutrients, esp. in hot, dry conditions Can harm animals and prevent them from eating Cenchrus echinatus Mossman River grass Spreads via spiny burrs which become attached to animals, vehicles and clothing Burrs can also be dispersed by water Outcompetes native plants for light, moisture and nutrients Burrs can injury or irritate animals and humans
+Scientific name Common name Dispersal Method Environmental Impacts Cocos nucifera Coconut palm Large nuts which fall from treesNuts germinate if uneaten Identified as a transformer weed in littoral (coastal) rainforests Outcompetes native species for space, light and nutrients Falling nuts and fronds cause physical damage to species below Sphagneticola trilobata Singapore daisy Spreads by cuttings from slashing and pruning Outcompetes native species for space, light and nutrients Invades lawns, irrigated areas, and around drains Sansevieria trifasciata Mother-in-law's Spreads by dumping of garden waste Seeds spread by birds and other animals Forms dense infestations Outcompetes native species for space, light and nutrients Tends to form monoculture Bryophyllum delagoense Mother of millions Spread by floodwaters Spread by animals, vehicles and garden waste Invades coastal dunes, grasslands and woodlands Outcompetes native species for space, light and nutrients Very poisonous to humans and livestock Opuntia sp.
+Detables Spread by birds and animals eating the fruit Spread by animals and floods moving broken stems Outcompetes native species for space and nutrients, esp. in hot, dry conditions Can harm animals and prevent them from eating Cenchrus echinatus Mossman River grass Spreads via spiny burrs which become attached to animals, vehicles and clothing Burrs can also be dispersed by water Outcompetes native plants for light, moisture and nutrients Burrs can injury or irritate animals and humans